Dynamic Cantor Derivative Logic: Invertible Systems

 \section{Invertible Systems}

 Recall that if $\lb X,\tau\rb$ is a topological space and $f\colon X\to X$ is a function, then $f$ is a {\em homeomorphism} if it is a bijection and both $f$ and $f^{-1}$ are continuous.

 Unlike in the continuous case, for logics with homeomorphisms, every formula is equivalent to a formula where all occurrences of $\bc$ are applied to atoms.
-More formally, we say that a formula is in {\em $\bc$-normal form} if it is of the form $\varphi(\bc^{k_0}p_0,\ldots,\bc^{k_n}p_n)$, where $\varphi(p_0,\ldots,p_n)$ does not contain $\bc$, the $p_i$'s are variables, and the $k_i$'s are natural numbers.
-It is readily observed that the axiom {\rm H} allows us to `push' all instances of $\bc$ to the propositional level.
+More formally, we say that a formula is in {\em $\bc$-normal form} if it is of the form $\varphi(\bc^{k_0}p_0,\ldots,\bc^{k_n}p_n)$, where $\varphi(p_0,\ldots,p_n)$ does not contain $\bc$, the $p_i$'s are variables, and the $k_i$'s are natural numbers; in other words, $\varphi$ is in $\bc$=normal form if the only occurrences of $\bc$ are of the form $\bc^{k}p$ where $p$ is atomic.
+It is readily observed that the axiom {\rm H}, together with ${\rm Next_\neg}$ and ${\rm Next_\wedge}$, allows us to `push' all instances of $\bc$ to the propositional level.
 Thus we obtain the following useful representation lemma: